 Thanks to members of the CAHA and the 9315th Reserve Squadron, a headstone replaced spike 42 at commemorative graveside ceremonies on August 15, 1964.
 The granite stone bore a likeness of Airplane No. 21 and the inscription, ‘Gustave Whitehead, January 1, 1874–October 10, 1927.
 Father of Connecticut Aviation.’
 Present were aviation pioneers Charles Wittemann and Clarence Chamberlin.
 Whitehead’s then surviving daughters-Rose Rennison, Lilian Baker and Nellie Kusterer-were present, as were Anton Pruckner and representatives of all U.S. Armed Forces, the CAHA, the 9315th Squadron, and state and local governments.
 A statement from Connecticut Governor John Dempsey proclaimed August 15 as ‘Gustave Whitehead Day,’ as did statements from Bridgeport and Fairfield officials.

 Meanwhile, the long-suffering ghost of Gustave Whitehead still stands in the wings awaiting its summons on stage.

 This article was originally published in the March 1996 issue of Aviation History and written by Frank Delear, a native of Boston and a retired public relations director of Sikorsky Aircraft, Stratford, Conn.
-He is the author of five books and many newspaper and magazine articles, including a feature on Harriet Quimby in Aviation History, January 1991.
+He is the author of five books and many newspaper and magazine articles, including a feature on Harriet Quimby that appeared in Aviation History, January 1991.
 For further reading: History by Contract, by William J. O’Dwyer; and Before The Wrights Flew, by Stella Randolph.